 Inevitably, the ball will be introduced to water.
 Whether you love basketball so much you're willing to play through a rainstorm or the ball rolls into a puddle, you're going to have to handle the ball when it's wet.

 It's important to know if your ball stands up to the moisture test.
 Does the ball remain wet after you towel it off?
 How does the ball handle with a little bit of moisture on it?
 You want a ball that can stand up to water so you don't have to have a break in play.

 Every time the ball bounces on an outdoor court, it wears down just a little bit.
 Dirt on the court acts like sandpaper, slowly whittling away at your ball.
 This can have a significant impact on the weight of the ball over time.
 Cheap outdoor balls wear away quickly, giving you a paper bag feel light as a balloon.
 You need a ball to retain its weight - a lighter ball will mess with your finely-tuned shooting and mad dribbling skills.

 There are a lot of different outdoor basketballs out there; this is just a small selection of the best and most popular ones.

 This ball is great for midday basketball when the sun is high and glare can become an issue.
 You can really make out the seams and lettering perfectly on this all-black ball during daylight hours.

 You can customize this ball a little bit, too.
 The neon lettering of the ball, which glows a little bit in the dark so you don't lose it, comes in a few different colors.
 You don't have to show up to the court with the same ball as everyone else.
-And the black color of the ball makes it unique.
-It's always easy to find it after the games end and nobody is about to walk away with your black ball.
+And, the black color of the ball makes it unique.
+It's always easy to find it after the game and nobody is about to walk away with your black ball.
 It's uniqueness protects it.